Yuugen64/007_ConditionalLogicCpp/README.md

 - Learned about Dynamic Declaration.
 - Set up repository for this little program.
 - Updated README.
+- [001-0.0.1]:: INITIAL COMMIT >> Updated readme, added icon, created base file.
+- [002-0.0.2]:: Code Addition >> Fixed the core program file extension so it's actually a c++ file.
+Added the beginnings of the program in the form of getting player name, and player class.
+Attempted input validation but not currently skilled enough.

 ### Main Branch:
 - Where the core project is located.